-All students working in any chemical laboratory must read the Standard Operating Procedure (SOP) and sign the student's statement.
+All undergraduate students working in any chemical research laboratory must read the Standard Operating Procedure (SOP) and sign the student's statement.
 The department or college may opt to have students sign this statement annually or at the beginning of each semester, therefore ensuring that the SOP is reviewed consistently.
-The Department of Environmental and Occupational Health and Safety (EOHS) will provide Laboratory Safety Training when requested.
+The Department of Environmental and Occupational Health and Safety (EOHS) will provide Laboratory and Emergency Response Training when requested.

-This SOP provides standard operating procedures for the safe handling, storage, and disposal of hazardous substances in chemical laboratories at the University of Akron.
+This SOP provides undergraduate researchers with standard operating procedures for the safe handling, storage, and disposal of hazardous substances in chemical laboratories at the University of Akron.
+Given the limited research and laboratory experience possessed by undergraduate students, this document is intended to be complemented by supervised hands-on training by a qualified person. - SCOPE

 This SOP is not a substitute for common sense or any other safety rules specific to laboratory activities formerly instituted by the department and based on the research objectives.
-It only suggests additional guidelines for safely working in a chemical laboratory.
-Particular attention should be given to good housekeeping, proper operation of hoods, and the required personal protective equipment.
+It only suggests additional guidelines for undergraduate researchers to work safely in a chemical laboratory.
+Particular attention should be given to good housekeeping, proper operation of hoods, and the required personal protective equipment. - REGULATORY TRAINING REQUIREMENTS

-This manual applies to all students working in any chemical laboratory.
-Additional safety measures specific to the department and the nature of the research will complement this manual.
+This document applies to undergraduate students working in any chemical research laboratory.
+Additional safety measures specific to the department and the nature of the research will complement this document. - STUDENT RESPONSIBILITY

 (a) Developing and demonstrating their competence to perform laboratory tasks.

-(b) Adhering to procedures, instructions, and guidance in this SOP in order to carry out their tasks in a safe and efficient manner.
+(b) Adhering to procedures, instructions, and guidance from their supervisors, as well as in this SOP, to carry out their tasks in a safe and efficient manner.

 (c) Proper use of the required safety equipment (gloves, goggles, lab coat, hoods, shields).